SpriteLink/nipap-user-guide/cli/pools.md

 Working with pools using the CLI
 ================================

-Pools allow you to group prefixes and request smaller chunks from it by configuring a default ipv4 and ipv6 request size.
+Pools allow you to group prefixes and request smaller chunks from it.